 Thursday, December 1

-Evening: On our drive back from San Jose, Ada kept crying and I kept singing to her with increasing desperation.
+Evening: On our drive back from the South Bay, Owl kept crying and I kept singing to her with increasing desperation.
 Got through nine animals for the “fiddle i fee” song (cat, hen, goose, duck, cow, sheep, dog, cat, rooster… I think) but the progression made me feel like I was losing my mind, so I switched to the little duck song and ended up changing the two-duck verse to “Two little ducks that I once knew, one was a rapper and the other was too.
 The one little duck with the feather on her back, she led the other with a quack quack quack… I guess that’s duck rap.“ It takes more mental energy to invent lines like this but I have to do it or I really do feel like I’m losing it.
 Makes me feel like nothing more than an (unsuccessful) entertainment system.

 Friday, December 2